Ota (Alenquer)

 Ota ([ˈɔtɐ]) is a Portuguese freguesia ("civil parish"), located in the municipality of Alenquer.
 The population in 2011 was 1289, in an area of 46.32 km2.

-Ota airport
+Ota Airport

 Although Ota was originally chosen as the site for Lisbon's new airport, after much debate, Alcochete was chosen instead.

+It houses the former Ota Air Base, which now currently serves as the Military and Technical Training Center of the Air Force (CFMTFA).